rmdtech/ASE-Summ2/README.md

 ### MoSCoW Prioritisation 🔝
 Once all requirements were identified and confirmed with stakeholders, as listed above, each was split into one of four categories. **Must Have, Should Have, Could Have, Won't Have**.
 This method of prioritisation is called MoSCoW, this method has been selected as it is a simple and efficient way to make it clear which features should be prioritised during the development of the currency converter application.

-To correctly define each requirement, the following criteria were used for each MoSCoW catergorisation:
+To correctly define each requirement, the following criteria were used for each MoSCoW categorisation:
 - **Must Have**: Essential requirements which are non-negotiable, critical for the success of the project.
 - **Should Have**: Important requirements but not critical to the applications functionality, it could work without this feature.
-- **Could Have**: Desireable but non-essential features, these requirements would be considered "nice to haves" or "quality of life" features.
+- **Could Have**: Desirable but non-essential features, these requirements would be considered "nice to haves" or "quality of life" features.
-- **Won't Have**: These are features which will not be included in this phase of the project, features included in this category may be revisited in future phases of the project but are explicity ruled out at this stage.
+- **Won't Have**: These are features which will not be included in this phase of the project, features included in this category may be revisited in future phases of the project but are explicitly ruled out at this stage.

 ![MoSCoW Requirements](https://github.com/user-attachments/assets/12b7bcbe-ae10-48f0-b08d-c8a7ad6bc5ae)